The digestive system is a collection of organs that work together to digest and absorb food.

 The submandibular glands secrete 70% of the saliva in the mouth.
 They are found on the floor of the mouth, in a groove along the inner surface of the jaw.

 These glands produce a more viscous (thick) secretion, rich in mucin and with less protein.
 Mucin is a glycoprotein that acts as a lubricant.

-The sublinguals are the smallest salivary glands, covered by a thin layer of tissue on the floor of the mouth.
-They produce approximately 5% of saliva and their secretions are very sticky due to the high concentration of mucin.
+The sublingual is the minor salivary glands, covered by a thin layer of tissue on the floor of the mouth.
+They produce approximately 5% of saliva, and their secretions are very sticky due to the high concentration of mucin.